StillAbeginnerr/StillAbeginnerr/README.md

 - OSS, Leetcode and Fine-tuning my personal AI based on a certain LLM model.
 - Open to be hired for developer as well as Intern roles, preferably an AI Full-Stack position.

-## 🌟 Open Source Experience
+## 🌟 Open Source Experience (Open Street Maps, World's Biggest Open Editable Map Database)
-- 🗺️ **Open Street Maps**
+- OpenStreetMap (abbreviated OSM) is a free, open map database updated and maintained by a community of volunteers via open collaboration.
-Contributed to OpenStreetMap’s iD editor by engaging in issue discussions, including Issue #10573,
+- Contributed to OpenStreetMap’s iD editor by engaging in issue discussions, including Issue #10573,
 #10570 providing detailed feedback on user interface and functionality enhancements.
-Assisted in identifying bugs and suggesting improvements for better user experience in open-source geospatial tools.
+- Assisted in identifying bugs and suggesting improvements for better user experience in open-source geospatial tools.
-Collaborated with the developer community to refine and implement actionable solutions.
+- Collaborated with the developer community to refine and implement actionable solutions.

 ## 🌟 Building in Public AI Engineer Experience
 - 🙎🏻‍♂️ **Evanth AI**  [Click-To-Open](https://www.evanth.in) <br>